TaliResearch/DRL/README.md

 # Deep Reinforcement Learning (DRL) Trading Framework

-(-- See file titled "Write Up" in this repo for a more detailed, easy to follow, walk through of what the model achieves.)

 Reinforcement Learning - Q-learning
 Q-learning is a model-free reinforcement learning algorithm to learn the value of an action in a particular state.